TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 4/1 Samuel 4.22.md

 ---

-And she said, The glory is departed from Israel; for the ark of God is taken.
+She said, "The glory has departed from Israel; for the ark of God is taken."